BIMIB-DISCo/J-Space.jl/README.md

 - ART, install it from https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm

 ## INSTALLATION OF J-SPACE

 The J-SPACE can be downloaded from Github.
 To do so, we need to install the Julia from https://julialang.org/.
 Fist the user need to copy the project folder in the chosen working directory.
 To install J-SPACE follow the steps:
-Using REPL or the COMMAND LINE move to the working directory.
+1.Using REPL or the COMMAND LINE move to the working directory.
-1. If you use the COMMAND LINE, to start a Julia session run the command:
+2. If you use the COMMAND LINE, to start a Julia session run the command:

 >Julia

-2. To enter in the Pkg REPL  type
+3. To enter in the Pkg REPL  type

 >]

-3. Type the command
+4. Type the command
 > activate .

-4. To activate the J-SPACE project, type
+5. To activate the J-SPACE project, type
 > instantiate